-The exact translation of this wondrous dish is chicken with wine; but it is so much more.
+The exact translation of this classic dish is chicken in wine; but it is so much more.
 There are so many layers of flavor built up in this recipe inspired by Julia Child.
-The mushrooms are quartered rather than sliced, so they have a more toothsome feel in your mouth.
+The mushrooms are quartered rather than sliced; so they have a more toothsome feel in your mouth.
 The pearl onions are first browned and then braised in wine and herbs.
-Add these vegetables to your chicken that’s been simmered in wine, herbs, garlic- well- it’s just delicious!
-Serve with the starch of your choice and a green vegetable.
+These vegetables are then added to your chicken that’s already been simmered in wine, herbs,and garlic.
+The result is just mouthwatering!
+Serve with carbs or quinoa and a green vegetable.
 This recipe freezes very well.
 Make a batch, freeze it and you’ll always be ready for guests!

 Note: This is a terrific recipe to make for Passover.
 Use your favorite Passover oil, thicken it by substituting potato starch for the flour and serve it with Passover noodles or quinoa and a green vegetable.